 Farther south, the beautiful Bahia Honda State Park is a must see, not so much for its snorkeling, but for the beautiful beaches.

 And just south of Big Pine Key you will kick yourself if you don’t take a tour out to Looe Key Reef.

 Have You Seen These Guided Snorkel Travel Adventures?

 When to Travel to the Keys for Snorkeling?

 The thing about the Florida Keys is that it is far enough north that the waters get chilly in the winter, so do air temperatures relatively.
 For us 80°F water is comfortable without a wetsuit or wetsuit top, and the water temperatures in the Florida Keys are in the 80’s from May through October.
 See this webpage for the average water temperatures in all months of the year.
 That website also has air temperature highs and lows.

 Rainfall is another snorkeling Florida Keys factor to consider.
 The webpage above also has some rain statistics.
 We try to choose months with the lowest rain chances, because cloudy, rainy days are no fun on vacation and because rain can lower visibility in the water while snorkeling.
 Rainfall amounts are lowest December through April.

 You can look on websites like Windfinder.com for wind statistics to see which months tend to have the lowest winds.
 Here is a link to the Sombrero Key Windfinder statistics.
 Low winds are always best for snorkeling.
 Generally June through September have lower winds in the Keys.

-One more thing in the Keys, there is a jellyfish bloom in the late summer that makes snorkeling no fun, primarily in August and September.
+One more thing, there is a jellyfish bloom in the late summer that makes snorkeling Florida Keys no fun, primarily in August and September.
 We have a visitor page with information about what months folks are finding them.

 Also, if you choose to travel in the winter months, make sure that the boat tour companies that can take you out to the reefs are not closed.